History of Aurangabad: History

-In March 1666, accompanied by a body of 1,000 select troops, Chatrapati Shivaji Maharaj arrived at Aurangabad on his way to Agra.
+In March 1666, accompanied by a body of 1,000 select troops, Shivaji arrived at Aurangabad on his way to Agra.
 Safshikan Khan, the governor of Aurangabad, treated him with scant respect.
-For this act, he was severely reprimanded by Jai Singh and made to pay a courtesy call on Chatrapati Shivaji Maharaj.
+For this act, he was severely reprimanded by Jai Singh and made to pay a courtesy call on Chatrapati Shivaji.
 In 1668, the city nearly became a scene of a conflict between the imperial troops under Diler Khan, and those commanded by Prince Muazzam, the viceroy.
 In 1681, after plundering Burhanpur, the Marathas assembled in the neighbourhood of the Satara hills in order to attack Aurangabad.
 The plan was, however, abandoned on hearing of the arrival of the viceroy, Khan Jahan Bahadur.
 In the same year, Khan Jahan Bahadur erected a wall around Aurangabad to protect it against surprise attacks of the Marathas.
 It was done at the order of the Emperor, and cost rupees three lakhs.
 Two years later, the Emperor himself arrived at Aurangabad.

-Bibi Ka Maqbara is a monument built in 1660 by Aurangzeb's son to his mother, Dilras Bano Begam.
+Bibi Ka Maqbara is a monument built in 1660 by Aurangzeb's son Azam Shah to his mother, Dilras Bano Begam.